 10. Don’t Procrastinate!

 I feel slightly out of place saying not to procrastinate because I have been the queen of procrastination.
 However, I have learned the error of my ways and can only encourage you to create good study habits, including not procrastinating.
 When you procrastinate, you don’t allow your brain the amount of time it needs to process information and give a proper representation of your understanding.
 This results in half-done work.

 When I was in college (which wasn’t more than a few years ago), I hardly ever saw anyone with a pencil and paper.
 Everyone had their MacBooks and their chrome books or whatever device they were using to take notes on.
 Many people absorb information better when they are writing it down on a piece of paper.
 If you haven’t tried this yet, I would recommend it and see if it works for you.

 12. Don’t Be Afraid to Ask For Help

 If studying by yourself isn’t working for a subject that you are struggling with, reach out for help.
 Many colleges have tutors that are ready to help students in any subject matter.
 Maybe set up a student study group for a tough upcoming exam.
 Sometimes, in some cases, study groups have present different skillsets and study tips to help college students in courses.

 13. Have a Study Group

 If you do choose, in certain cases, to study with a group of people, make sure that you have planned study sessions.
 Further, these sessions should be timed.
-Putting time on the session creates boundaries and help students study effectively together.
+Putting time on the session creates boundaries and helps students study effectively together.
 Without those boundaries, students can often get off task by simply talking to other college students.

 College is not an easy place.
-It is the place where you find who you are in life, what direction in which you want your life to go, and setting up for the future.
+It is the place where you find who you are in life, what direction you want your life to go, and set up for the future.
 None of that is light or easy!
 Every student has to find their way when it comes to studying habits that work best for them.
 We hope that these study tips find you well and help you throughout your college career.
 I hope some of my study tips help college students could help you.
 Happy studying!